wp-plugins/wp-rss-multi-importer/readme.txt

 == Change Log ==

+= Version 2.43 =
+* Added option to put Feed to Post entries into your selected blog category.
+Also, there is now an alert if the feed you enter is going to cause errors.
 = Version 2.42 =
 * Added social sharing option.
 Set default settings for new users.
 = Version 2.41 =